About

 We connect people to wildlife, inspiring our communities to conserve nature for future generations.

 The Pittsburgh Zoo is one of only six major zoo and aquarium combinations in the United States and is home to more than 8,000 animals representing over 600 species.
 The organization’s research and conservation projects are recognized globally and represented on all seven continents and five oceans.
 As a regional attraction with a global impact, the Zoo is a 501(c)(3) non-profit, earning the Charity Navigator’s prestigious 4-star rating.
-The Zoo is American Humane Conservation-certified and accredited by both the Zoological Association of America and the Alliance of Marine Mammal Parks and Aquariums.
+The Zoo is American Humane Conservation-certified and accredited by the Association of Zoos and Aquariums, the Zoological Association of America, and the Alliance of Marine Mammal Parks and Aquariums.

 Vision: To make the world better for wildlife, we will be a leader in uniting people to take conservation action.